MichaelCurrin/boris-the-babybot/README.md

 - [Installation](/docs/installation.md)
 - [Usage](/docs/usage.md)

-If you are interested in how this project works, see [/boris/lib/twitter.py](https://github.com/MichaelCurrin/boris-the-babybot/blob/master/boris/lib/twitter.py).
-That includes a module which connects to the post to the Twitter API and also combines the configured messages, emojis and hashtags randomly to generate a status.
+If you are interested in how this project works, see the [boris/lib/twitter.py](https://github.com/MichaelCurrin/boris-the-babybot/blob/master/boris/lib/twitter.py) module.
+That includes functions to connect and post to the Twitter API.
+It also combines the configured messages, emojis and hashtags randomly to generate a status.

 ## Am I allowed to make a bot?